The Manitoba Métis Federation Logo

 On June 19, 2024, the Plaintiffs and Manitoba entered into a definitive settlement agreement.
 Under the settlement agreement, the Métis Child and Family Services Authority, with the assistance of Epiq Class Action Services Inc. is appointed to manage the distribution of the Settlement funds.
 The Authority will determine each Class member’s eligibility and entitlement to payment from the Settlement funds.

-8. What does the settlement offer?
+6. What does the settlement offer?

-The proposed Settlement offers total compensation to the Class in the Lafontaine of $84,800,000 plus approximately $7,000,000 in CSA funds retained by the Métis Agencies.
+The Settlement offers total compensation to the Class in the Lafontaine of $84,800,000 plus approximately $7,000,000 in CSA funds retained by the Métis Agencies.
 From that amount, approximately $7.5 million will be used for (1) legal fees, (2) administration of the Settlement, and (3) programs to support Class members.
 These amounts are subject to court review and approval.

 Each Class member will receive a payment in proportion to the amount of time spent in care between January 1, 2005 and March 31, 2019 and the amount of CSA Benefits that were applied for, received and remitted to Manitoba and/or clawed back.